Ridgewood, Western Australia: Transport

-Ridgewood is not directly linked to any major arterial roads in Perth.
+The Mitchell Freeway forms the suburb's eastern boundary, with interchanges at Lukin Drive and Hester Avenue.
+Hester Avenue, in the south of Ridgewood, also links to Marmion Avenue and Wanneroo Road.
 Connolly Drive runs along Ridgewood's western boundary and provides a road link into Joondalup and the Mitchell Freeway.
-Hester Avenue, in the south of Ridgewood, links to two major north-south arterial roads, Marmion Avenue and Wanneroo Road.

 The area is served by the 484 bus route to Clarkson railway station, the nearest major transport hub, providing rail and bus links to Joondalup and Perth.